Slow-Draining Kitchen Sinks: How to Diagnose the Cause

 Step 4 — Check for Leaks Under the Metal Flange

-• If water level stays the same but water appears underneath the sink, the waste is not fitted correctly
+• If the water level stays the same but water appears underneath the sink, the waste is not fitted correctly

 • Common causes: